raymerta/battleship/README.md

 - pick one of the servers
 - insert unique username
 - select 'New Game'
-- Specefiy Number of players/ Game Tile Size and click Sumbit
+- Specefiy Number of players/ Game Tile Size (within the limit) and click Sumbit
 - Select [Buttleship/Cruiser/Destroyer/Submarine] + the position
 - Click Start Game

 Expected result: Game started and the position saved.

 <<<<<<< 61eed6a157c5d27a50a21a6e2cf5119628c47b2c

+## Specify game title size upper than the limit [It redirected to the game without warning message]

+- open Chrome browser, type 'http://localhost:10001/'
+- pick one of the servers
+- insert unique username
+- select 'New Game'
+- Specefiy Number of players/ Game Tile Size (within the limit) and click Sumbit
+- Select [Buttleship/Cruiser/Destroyer/Submarine] + the position
+- Click Start Game

+Expected result: Show warning message that the number of players or tile size exceeded.

 ## select existing game [Done]

 - open Chrome browser, type 'http://localhost:10001/'